kcech/sentilo-docs-test/docs/multitenant.rst

 Above all the tenants, a new role emerges for administer the platform, manage the organizations and create the necessary users for administer each one.
-Additionally, the platform can provide addional services to its organizations, like common integrations and offer a single map showing the public information of all its organization.
+Additionally, the platform can provide additional services to its organizations, like common integrations and offer a single map showing the public information of all its organization.

-The Sentilo multi-tennancy model implements level 3 of SAAS maturity model, which offers a good levels of efficiency and scalability balanced with a complexity and a reasonable operational costs:
+The Sentilo multi-tenancy model implements level 3 of SAAS maturity model, which offers a good levels of efficiency and scalability balanced with a complexity and a reasonable operational costs: